5 Key Benefits of Completing a Master's in Education with a Concentration in Higher Education

 The director of admissions is responsible for evaluating and defining university admissions guidelines and requirements and overseeing the entire admissions process.
 They help position the institution to attract top talent and assist with any issues a prospective applicant may have.

 #4.
-Develop Leadership Skills With a Higher Education Leadership Degree
+Develop Leadership Skills With a MS Education with a Concentration in Leadership in Higher Education Degree

-Many people who pursue a MS in Higher Education have career goals that involve leadership responsibilities.
+Many people who pursue a MS in Education with a concentration in Leadership in Higher Education have career goals that involve leadership responsibilities.
 Education leaders must have strong skills in people management, data analysis, long-term planning, budget management, and other areas.

 Developing these skills is an important part of setting yourself up for success as a leader in any education setting.
-In a MA in Higher Education program, you’ll cover topics like organizational behavior, human resource development, and strategic planning.
+In a MS in Education with a concentration in Leadership in Higher Education program, you’ll cover topics like organizational behavior, human resource development, and strategic planning.

 #5.
 Increase Your Salary